 In the early stages of divorce, it may seem difficult to cut through the information competing for your attention.
-Websites, family members, books, and friends all have something to say, and although it is nice having a support network, a good bit of the friendly advice you receive may be flat out wrong for your situation.
+Family members and friends all have something to say, and although it is nice having a support network, a good bit of the friendly advice you receive may be flat out wrong for your situation.

-Some of the worst advice may come from well-meaning family members and friends.
+In fact, some of the worst advice may come from well-meaning family members and friends.
 You need solid advice from a professional and realistic feedback, with the goal to resolve your case in a way that works for you and your family.

 How to Handle Divorce

 If you have children, the marital relationship ends, but parental ties remain.
 A high-conflict divorce in Massachusetts will make it almost impossible to have a reasonable parenting relationship post-divorce.
 When divorced parents cannot reasonably co-exist, you face years of stressful and heated interactions with your former spouse, not to mention ongoing legal expenses when frequent modifications are filed or a parenting coordinator is required to keep the peace.

-Believe us when we tell you that (unless something is wrong with you perhaps) you are going to get tired of frequently knocking heads with your ex-spouse.
+Believe us when we tell you that you are going to get tired of frequently knocking heads with your ex-spouse.
 No matter how much anger, resentment, and sadness you are feeling, doing your best to take the “high road” will pay dividends in the months and years ahead.
 We know this isn’t easy some days.
 When people are involved in resolving their own problems, as opposed to having conflict driven by attorneys, motions, and the court, there is less likelihood of future conflict because each person has helped formulate those solutions.